-China central bank to play bigger role managing financial risk: state TV
+China cbank to play bigger role managing financial risk - state TV

 The main regulators include the China Banking Regulatory Commission (CBRC), the China Securities Regulatory Commission and the China Insurance Regulatory Commission.

-Ahead of a leadership reshuffle in the autumn, Beijing has zeroed in on the stability of the economy and financial system, cracking down on risky behavior by insurers and lenders, as well as targeting high levels of corporate debt.
+Ahead of a leadership reshuffle in the autumn, Beijing has zeroed in on the stability of the economy and financial system, cracking down on risky behaviour by insurers and lenders, as well as targeting high levels of corporate debt.

 Investors have long supported the idea of a unified body to oversee the regulators that oversee the different parts of China's financial system, though there is little sign that a super-merger of the regulators is imminent.

 In 2015, a poorly coordinated response to a stock market crash in China drew scrutiny on the government's response.
-Premier Li Keqiang openly criticized the financial regulators as not responding sufficiently.
+Premier Li Keqiang openly criticised the financial regulators as not responding sufficiently.

 In March this year, the new CBRC chief Guo Shuqing said the banking regulator was collaborating with other regulators to create a framework to close loopholes in rules for cross-market financial products.
+(Reporting by Adam Jourdan; Editing by Dale Hudson)